Piper Alpha: Occidental “never ever apologised.”

 If Occidental got lucky with Lord Cullen and luckier still with Lord Fraser, they got luckier a third time with Lord Caplan, who in 1997 after the longest civil case in Scottish legal history found Occidental’s insurers liable to pay for the compensation of relatives.
 But he in effect absolved them of any direct blame for the Piper Alpha disaster.
 This blame he placed squarely in the hands of a dead sub-contract workman and another dead plant operator lying at the bottom of the North Sea.

-From his interlocutor it is obvious that he had mastered and understood the complexities of the scenarios put to him by the companies involved, but one company alone out of all the major players in the Piper Alpha disaster was absent: Score (UK) Ltd. And as a result no defence could be mounted for the actions of their employees, the men who had fitted the blank flange.
+From Lord Caplan’s interlocutor it is obvious that he had mastered and understood the complexities of the scenarios put to him by the companies involved, but one company alone out of all the major players in the Piper Alpha disaster was absent: Score (UK) Ltd. And as a result no defence could be mounted for the actions of their employees, the men who had fitted the blank flange.
 And of course not represented in this insurance case, the most important parties of all were the majority of those who had witnessed the events unfold on the night, the deceased.
 They didn’t have a voice to put alternative scenarios to the ones favoured by the other vested interests

 So unlike Lords Cullen and Fraser, Lord Caplan did find evidence as to what happened to cause the explosion and he named the culprits as Robert Vernon, 51, and Terence Sutton, 28, for the ʹʹawesome, dreadful catastropheʹʹ caused by way of ʹʹnegligence on their partʹʹ.
 LINK